Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

             | otherwise     = go xs
 ```

-Now to get the amount, the total reward amount, given the staking credentials and those we receive here in the purpose and then we can use them as an argument here.So giving the staking credentials, we have this helper function that receive a list of pairs of staking credentials and integers.And we call that with the field we just looked at in the tx info this txinfo wdrl field, which contains such pairs.So if it's the empty list, then we didn't find the correct withdrawal and we trace an error.And if it's not empty so there is at least one pair with some credential and some amount, Check whether the credential is the one I'm interested in, the one I'm validating right now.And if so, then we have found my amount so we return that.And otherwise we recursively look at the tail of the list.So this amount function will give me the number of withdrawn lovelace.
+Now to get the total reward amount, we need the staking credentials as input.
+We have this helper function that receives a list of pairs of staking credentials and integers.

+We call that with the field we just looked at ```txInfoWdrl``` field, which contains such pairs.
+- If it's the empty list, then we didn't find the correct withdrawal and we trace an error
+- If there is at least one pair with some credential and some amount; check whether the credential is the one I an validating right now.
+If so, then we have found my amount so we return that.
+- Otherwise we recursively look at the tail of the list.

+So this amount function will give me the number of withdrawn lovelace.

 ```haskell
     paidToAddress :: Integer